jvde-github/AIS-catcher/README.md

 On August 25, 2022 I was given the opportunity to connect AIS-catcher for a few minutes to the antenna system at the [Meteotoren](https://www.meteotoren.nl/index.php?id=ais) which has a consistent high message rate and availability on [MarineTraffic](https://www.marinetraffic.com/en/ais/details/stations/15981).

-We ran AIS-catcher on a laptop for 60 seconds and counted the number of messages for two RTL-SDR dongles:
+We ran AIS-catcher on a laptop for 60 seconds and counted the number of messages for two RTL-SDR dongles (```-gr rtlagc on -T -v 60```):

 | SDR | Run 1 | Run 2 |
 | :--- | :--- | :---: |